AllenInstitute/biorealistic-v1-model/instructions/tensorflow.md

 Example: 'multi_training_slurm.sh' (Please change sbatch fields for your need.)

 Before submitting the job, please activate the environment for TF in the hpc-login. (or write that in the script, which might be better.)

+## Synaptic dat for TensorFlow models
+This step is not necessary for running the model, but if you are interested in how the parameters of the files under `synaptic_data` directory in the TensorFlow model repo, you can run the following command to generate them.

+`$ snakemake tf_basis_functions`

+This will generate `tf_props/tau_basis.npy` and `tf_props/basis_function_weights.csv`.